dji-sdk/RoboMaster-SDK/docs/source/python_sdk/beginner_ep.rst

         cv2.destroyAllWindows()
         ep_camera.stop_video_stream()

-  Method 1 directly uses the `start_video_tream()` method of the `camera` object to obtain and play the video stream collected by the robot through the SDK.
+  Method 1 directly uses the `start_video_stream()` method of the `camera` object to obtain and play the video stream collected by the robot through the SDK.
   Method 2 obtains the video stream by using the `start_video_stream` method of the `camera` object and then plays the obtained video stream by using `cv2.inshow()`.

 - Release relevant resources as described in the `Release robot resources`_ section.